MyriadColors/Space-Trader/docs/UserManual.md

 There are five types of gadgets available.
 The tech level of a system determines whether and which gadgets are sold there.

+- The expanded cargo bays increace hauls for higher profitsss.
+- A navigating system helps you piloting your ship.
+- An auto-repair system helps your engineering functions.
+- A targeting system helps you handle your weaponry.
+- A cloaking device helps avoid detection during your travels.

-* For a beginning trader, the most interesting gadget is probably 5 extra cargo bays.
+For a beginning trader, the most interesting gadget is probably 5 extra cargo bays.
 These are fairly cheap and allow you to carry more cargo, so you probably earn them back quickly.
 If there is more than one gadget slot on your ship, you can even install more than one of this gadget, increasing your cargo bays even more.

-* A navigating system helps you piloting your ship.
-* An auto-repair system helps your engineering functions.
-* A targeting system helps you handle your weaponry.
-* A cloaking device is perhaps the most interesting gadget a trader can buy.
+A cloaking device is perhaps the most interesting gadget a trader can buy.
 It is very expensive, but it allows you to travel through space undetected, as long as you don't attack.
 However, a good engineer might detect a cloaked ship by its warp signature.
 The only way to avoid being detected is to employ your own engineering skills to fluctuate your warp signature.
 If a ship you pass has a better engineer than your own ship, you can't expect to stay undetected, though.
 But even if you are detected, your cloaking device is useful, since it makes you more difficult to hit and you can escape more easily.

 ### Escape Pod